-38. Vertical alignment of the piles should be preserved during driving.
-However, an inclination of 2 to 3 inches from vertical can be accepted as the tolerance for such piles.

-- 39. In a group of piles, the middle piles should be driven first and then working towards the perimeter piles.
+- 39. Vertical alignment of the piles should be preserved during driving.
+However, an inclination of 2 to 3 inches from vertical can be accepted as the tolerance for such piles. - 40.
+In a group of piles, the middle piles should be driven first and then working towards the perimeter piles.
 This is to prevent displacement of the already driven piles due to the lateral movement of the soil.
-In the granular soil if the piles are driven at spacing of less than three times the diameter of the adjacent pile, due to densification of the soil, penetration would be difficult. - 40.
-When excessive resistance to the driving is mobilized, the operation can be stopped.
+In the granular soil if the piles are driven at spacing of less than three times the diameter of the adjacent pile, due to densification of the soil, penetration would be difficult.

+- 41. When excessive resistance to the driving is mobilized, the operation can be stopped.
 If the pile is penetrated less than the calculated depth, the operation can be halted for one week in order to dissipate the excess pore pressure generated in the soil.
 The driving should be resumed after this period.
-However, if still the required penetration is not achieved, a pile load test is proposed to check the capacity of the driven pile. - 41.
-If pile heave is observed, level readings referenced to a fixed datum shall be taken by the Engineer on all piles immediately after installation and periodically thereafter as adjacent piles are driven to determine the pile heave range. - 42.
+Note that you will initially encounter higher blows until the pile remobilize the soil.
+However, if still the required penetration is not achieved, a pile load test is proposed to check the capacity of the driven pile. - 42.
+If pile heave is observed, level readings referenced to a fixed datum shall be taken by the Engineer on all piles immediately after installation and periodically thereafter as adjacent piles are driven to determine the pile heave range. - 43.
 If during the driving process for adjacent piles, piles shall be re-driven: - For end bearing piles, if the heave is more than 0.5 inch. - For shaft friction piles, if the heave is more than 1.5 inch.